 Dr Minto-Coy earned her Bachelor and Master of Science degrees from the University of West Indies and her Doctorate from the Law Department at the London School of Economics and Political Science.

 Peter E. Williams

-Mr Peter Williams was appointed to the Board of GraceKennedy Limited on April 1, 2021.
-Effective May 26, 2021, Mr Williams will also be appointed as Chairman of the Audit Committee of the Board.
+Mr Peter Williams was appointed to the Board of GraceKennedy Limited on April 1, 2021 and Chairman of the Audit Committee of the Board on May 26, 2021.